Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 or an abstract type) necessarily has a parent that is an integral domain, otherwise if this cannot be guaranteed, the function returns `false`.

-For example, if `MyElem` was the type of elements of generic residue rings of a polynomial ring, the answer to the question would depend on the modulus of the residue ring.
-Therefore `isdomain_type` would have to return `false`, since we cannot guarantee that we are dealing with elements of an integral domain in general.
-But if the given element type was for rational integers, the answer would be `true`, since every rational integer has as parent the ring of rational integers, which is an integral domain.

 Note that this function depends only on the type of an element and cannot access information about the object itself, or its parent.